Korumburra: Transport

 Korumburra was formerly situated along the South Gippsland railway corridor that operated to its terminus at Yarram in the early 1980s and Leongatha in the mid 1990s.
 A V/Line road coach service replaced the rail service on 24 July 1993, running between Melbourne and Yarram.
 However, since the closure of the South Gippsland rail line by the Kennett Victorian government on 14 December 1994, the South and West Gippsland Transport Group represented by the local council are campaigning for the rail services to be reinstated beyond the current terminus at Cranbourne by the 2020s.
 The line beyond Leongatha is being used as a rail trail for public use and also the former Wonthaggi line.
 Dandenong - Cranbourne is being used by the Melbourne Suburban train company, while the section beyond Cranbourne - Nyora is in an unusable state for trains to operate and is yet to have its fate decided.

 Earthquakes

 On 6 March 2009, an earthquake registering 4.7 on the Richter scale was recorded 7 km west of Korumburra.
 A second magnitude 4.7 tremor was recorded two weeks later on 18 March 2009; the epicentre was 5 km north of the town.
 No damage was reported.

 As of 2 April 2009, fifteen earthquakes and aftershocks have been recorded around the town during 2009.

 On 5 July 2011, a magnitude 4.4 earthquake with the epicentre on Korumburra was felt over much of suburban Melbourne as well.

+Environmental issues

+Wastewater issue

+Early 2021, South Gippsland Water's wastewater treatment plant started discharging wastewater to Foster Creek because its processing capacity exceeded at that time.
+This discharge caused an increase in odour levels.

+In film

+The town features in Richard Lowenstein's 1984 award-winning film film Strikebound, about a coal-miner's strike in the town in 1937.